amalsalilan/Infosys-Springboard-Virtual-Internship-6.0-Open-Deep-Researcher-batch-2/README.md

 ---

-### Step 4: Choose Your Development Environment
+### Step 4: Start LangGraph Studio

-You can work with the notebooks in two ways:

-#### Option A: LangGraph Studio (Recommended for Visual Debugging)

-LangGraph Studio provides a visual interface for debugging and monitoring agent workflows.
+LangGraph Studio is the recommended way to run and interact with the deep research agents.
+It provides a visual interface for debugging and monitoring agent workflows in real-time.

 **4.1 Download LangGraph Studio:**
 - **macOS**: [Download for Mac](https://langgraph-studio.vercel.app/download?os=mac)